SalesConnection/Caction-Support/docs/Add_New_Job.md

        <img src="img/Add_New_Job_Step_4.png" alt="Add New Job Step 4">
      </p>

-  5. Fill out the details of the new customer.<br>
+  5. Fill out the details of the new job.<br>

      | Field Name| Description |
      |-------|---------|